Quantum techniques for eigenvalue problems: Variational Methods

 For large quantum systems, the required number of variational parameters will grow with system size.
 The number of variational parameters needed as a function of the size of the system with fixed error tolerance remains an open question.
 There are at least two major challenges that arise in quantum variational algorithms for large systems.
 The first challenge is the problem of barren plateaus.
 For parameterized random quantum circuits, the components of the cost function gradient will become exponentially small in the number of qubits of the quantum system \cite{mcclean2018barren}.

 The second challenge is the appearance of many local minima, making gradient descent optimization difficult.
-Before discussing the problem of local minima, we first review some terminology from computational complexity theory.
+In order to quantify the difficulty of quantum variational optimization problems, we need to borrow some concepts from computational complexity theory.
+While the following definitions are well known in the computer science literature, they may not be familiar to researchers working on quantum many-body systems.
+We therefore make a brief detour here to cover some basic definitions.

 A decision problem is one where the two possible answers are yes or no. P refers to the set of decision problems that can be solved using a deterministic Turing machine in polynomial time.
 NP refers to the set of decision problems whose solution, once given, can be confirmed by a deterministic Turing machine in polynomial time.
 Equivalently, NP refers to decision problems that can be solved using a non-deterministic Turing machine in polynomial time, where a general non-deterministic Turing machine is endowed with the ability to branch over all possible outcomes in parallel.
 A problem $p$ is NP-hard if all problems in NP can be obtained in polynomial time from the solution of $p$.
 If a decision problem in NP is NP-hard, then it is called NP-complete.

 Consider a graph with $d$ vertices and an adjacency matrix $A_{i,j}$ marking the edges of the graph that equal $0$ or $1$ for each pair of vertices $\{i,j\}$.
 The MaxCut problem poses the task of finding the subset $S$ of the vertices that maximizes the number of edges connecting $S$ and its complement,